Where is Planet Nine? An Analysis of the Elements of the Hypothetical Planet Nine

 If I had to choose between these two options, I like the fact that for M = 159°, the close approaches of 2012 VP113 at M = 155° for the last and next perihelion passage of Planet Nine are mirror images of each other (note the precise overlap of the close approaches curves, when 2012 VP113 completes exactly four revolutions for one revolution of Planet Nine, even though the period of Planet Nine was fixed by two other eTNOs).
 This may suggest that 2012 VP113 is locked into a MMR situation, not allowing a closer approach than 22.44 A.U., and unable to stray into adjacent M space where it can approach to the MOID value of 8.72 A.U. and be perturbed by Planet Nine.

-Consequently, my latest set of elements for Planet Nine are as follows:
+Consequently, my preferred elements for Planet Nine are as follows:

 These elements will be updated in the future as further eTNOs are discovered... or Planet Nine itself is found.